10 Best Hikes from Banff Town (No Car Required)

 10. Mt.
 Rundle Trail

 The trailhead for the Mt.
 Rundle Trail is just off Banff Avenue by the Banff Canoe Club.
 From here, it’s a steady climb through the forest.
 Eventually you will reach the Dragon’s Back, an exposed, narrow ridge which may be challenging for hikers with a fear of heights.
 The last section of the Mt.
-Rundle hike involves hiking through scree until your reach the top.
+Rundle hike involves hiking through scree until you reach the top.

-A very steep and long trail, this challenging Banff Townsite hike should only be attempted by experienced hikers only.
+A very steep and long trail, this challenging Banff Townsite hike should only be attempted by experienced hikers.
 If you enjoy this challenging hike up Mt.
 Rundle, there is another similar hike on the opposite end of Mt.
 Rundle, called the East End of Rundle Trail (commonly known as EEOR).

 Mt.
 Rundle Trail Stats